apache/arrow/docs/source/format/FormatIntro.rst

 .. figure:: ./images/struct-diagram.svg
    :alt: Diagram is showing the difference between the struct data type
-         presented in a Table and the data is actually stored in computer memory.
+         presented in a Table and the dataactually stored in computer memory.

    Physical layout diagram for struct data type.